Home » Cuisines » Traditional Chinese Food » Braised Beef Shank {Chines Style Jiang Niu Rou}

 Fresh spices: green onion and ginger.
 Together with garlic, they are the three basic essential fresh spices for Chinese cooking.
 Cilantro is for garnish, it is a delicious herb.

-Sugar: I use sugar in the raw for most of my cooking.
+Sugar: I use either organic unrefined cane sugar or sugar in the raw for most of my cooking.

 How do you cook Braised Beef from scratch?

 Cook this tasty beef shank is incredibly easy.
-Just sear the beef shank properly first and then add water and seasonings and braising for 20 minutes.
+Just sear the beef shank properly first and then braise with seasoning for 20 minutes.
 See Recipe for detailed step-by-step detailed cooking instructions.
 Here are key steps:

 Soak the beef in cold water before cooking